Influence of committed volunteers on helping behavior in emergency evacuations: Model

 \subsection{Evolutionary game model}

 We employ an evolutionary game model to study the behavioral change of players influenced by other players.
 As in our previous study~\cite{Kwak_ICCS2020}, we consider two strategies of ambulant pedestrians: volunteer (C) and bystander (D).
-A volunteer (C) helps an injured person to evacuate while a bystander (D) does not help the injured person.
-In line with the two-player game, the payoff of individual $i$'s strategy can be presented in a payoff matrix in Table~\ref{table:payoff_2player}.
-When individual $i$ meets individual $j$, there are four types of payoff depending on strategy of each individual.
+A volunteer (C) helps an injured person to evacuate whereas a bystander (D) does not help the injured person.
+In line with the two-player two-strategy games, the payoff of individual $i$'s strategy can be presented in a payoff matrix in Table~\ref{table:payoff_2player}.
+When individual $i$ meets individual $j$, there are four different payoffs depending on the strategy of each individual.
 If both the individuals are volunteers (C), they receive a reward for mutual cooperation, denoted by $R$.
-When both of them are bystanders (D), their payoff is $P$ which is punishment for mutual defection.
+If both are bystanders (D), their payoff is $P$ which is punishment for mutual defection.
 When bystander $i$ is a volunteer (C) and bystander $j$ is a bystander (D), bystander $i$ receives the sucker's payoff $S$ which is associated with the unreciprocated cooperation cost~\cite{Smaldino_AmNat2013}.
 At the same time, bystander $j$ receives $T$ which reflects the temptation to defect.
-According to previous work~\cite{Helbing_PLOS2010,Szabo_JTB2012,Cardillo_PRR2020}, the $(T, S)$ space can be divided into four areas: the Harmony (H), the Snowdrift (SD), the Prisoner's dilemma (PD), and the Stag hunt (SH) games [see Fig.~\ref{fig:Schematic_T-S}].
+In line with previous work~\cite{Cardillo_PRR2020, Santos_PNAS2006, Helbing_PLOS2010, Szabo_JTB2012, Szabo_PhysRep2016}, we employ the rescaled payoff setup by which we normalize the mutual cooperation payoff to 1 and mutual defection to 0.
+By doing so, we can characterize the games by exploring the $(T, S)$ parameter space in the range of $0 \leq T \leq2$ and $-1 \leq S \leq 1$, see Figure~\ref{fig:Schematic_T-S}.

+As shown in Figure~\ref{fig:Schematic_T-S}, the $(T, S)$ space can be divided into four areas: the harmony (H) game ($1 > T > 0$ and $1 > S > 0$), the snowdrift (SD) game ($2 > T > 1$ and $1 > S > 0$), the stag hunt (SH) game ($1 > T > 0$ and $0 > S > -1$), and the prisoner's dilemma (PD) game ($2 > T > 1$ and $0 > S > -1$).
+Dividing the $(T, S)$ space into different areas is useful to interpret different forms of strategic interaction.
+Although mutual cooperation is preferred over the unilateral cooperation for all games, i.e., $R > S$, the preferred strategy for players is different in different games~\cite{Santos_PNAS2006, Macy_PNAS2002, Traulsen_PRE2006a}.
+For instance, players are likely to select unilateral defection rather than mutual cooperation (i.e., $T > R$) in the SD game, while mutual defection is preferred over unilateral cooperation (i.e., $P > S$) in the SH game.
+In the PD game, defection is the most tempting strategy for every player (i.e., $T > R$ and $P > S$) and as such the game ends up in the situation in which all players select mutual defection.